kartouch/break-fix-leaderboard/README.md

 ## Notes

-1. Icons are set up for larger devices and defined explicitly in the .svgs.
-   - Take this into consideration if you're viewing on a smaller device.

-2. A css animation in main.scss called listfade can help with transitioning between challenges.
-   - You can also change the text inside of h2.challenge-subtitle on each transition.

-3. Color Profile
+Color Profile
-   - Depending on the screen and color settings, you may need to adjust the final color profile.
+   Depending on the screen and color settings, you may need to adjust the final color profile.
 I'm viewing this on a retina display and found inconsistencies on other screens.

-4. Zoom
+Zoom
-   - You might need to adjust the zoom percentage depending on the screen size.
-I'm still tweaking the way everything scales.
-This is a "just in case" alternative, but it works fine.
+   You shouldn't need to adjust the zoom when the leaderboard is using a full screen.
+   - I'm still making changes to the element sizing.

-Take a look at leaderboard.js to understand how the data is being passed through.
-We'll most likely make a few changes as Summit nears, so please pull down the latest as you test.
+leaderboard.js explains how the data is passed through.

 ## To Do:

-1. Add an animation for leaders changing rank
-   - I'll include this, but it's entirely optional for Break Fix since you'll be transitioning on each challenge.

-2. Fine tune design details and ensure that it scales well.

-I'm still making minor edits to the overall style as I continue testing.
-Feel free to pull down the repo and start adapting the leaderboard into your game.
+  Allyson should provide a printed demo for whoever is manning this booth with instructions on how to manage the color profile.

+  Animate through the 9 endpoints using a transition based on time interval 10-20 seconds.
+  - Test the combination of animations and determine the best setup for Break Fix.